SarahKnits/EasyPieces-notebook/November 16.md

 properly included in the build.sbt file.

 Also, does the sample graph output (see below) look like you would want the piecewise graph to look?
 What else might you want to add?
+The code for this graph can be found in GraphDemo.scala.

 ![Program 2 Graph](https://github.com/SarahKnits/project/blob/November16/piecewiseGrapher/docs/img/SecondProgram.png)